ZarinTasminSejuti/Education-Event-Management/src/questions_and_answers.md

 #### Answer: ?

-<i>We pass name parameter in sayHi function but we don't define any argument in name, so when we call the function the name value will be undefined.</i>
+<i>We passed 'name' parameter in sayHi function but we din't define any argument in name, so when we call the function the name value will be undefined.</i>

 </p>
 </details>